 Is procrastination a good thing?

 The show has a very international crowd and there were several big questions, including "Is procrastination cultural" and "What are the public policy implications?"
-I will tackle these latter two questions in later posts as they each deserves exclusive focus.
-(Which begs the question: by putting off everything else until later, am I now procrastinating?
+I will tackle these latter two questions in later posts as they each deserve exclusive focus.
+(Which begs the question: By putting off everything else until later, am I now procrastinating?
 Answers and comments below, please?)

 Dr. Samuel Johnson, who wrote the first comprehensive English dictionary, had procrastination defined as "delay" and some still maintain this definition.
 The Free Dictionary, for instance, maintains it is "slowness as a consequence of not getting around to it."